 There were many times on our trip that I genuinely wished I was a man visiting Morocco.
-While others simply got annoyed, (full disclosure) I was much more sensitive, since I still have some deep-seated anger issues against men that I still need to work out.
+While others simply got annoyed (full disclosure), I was much more sensitive since I still have residual resentment from some sexual traumas when I was younger that I am working out.

-I’m working on it, but it made the trip especially challenging for me.
-For the most part, we had the best case scenario traveling with a local guide and Contiki.
-It was only within the few hours of free time that we wandered off on our own that those incidences happened.
+It’s a work in progress, making the trip incredibly challenging personally.
+For the most part, we had the best-case scenario of traveling with a local guide and Contiki.
+Those incidences happened within the few hours of free time that we wandered off alone.

-Overall, Morocco is a beautiful country, and we’re happy to have experienced it.
+Overall, Morocco is beautiful, and we’re happy to have experienced the country.

 Best Places to Stay in Morocco

 Is Morocco one of the top places you want to visit?
 Why or why not?
 Can you think of any other tips for visiting Morocco?

 Did you enjoy this post?
 Pin it for later

 “Discovery consists not of seeking new lands but in seeing with new eyes” – M. Proust

 Esther and Jacob are the founders of Local Adventurer, one of the top 5 travel blogs in the US.
 They believe that adventure can be found near and far and hope to inspire others to explore locally.
 They explore a new city in depth every year and currently base themselves in Las Vegas.